brehmsi/PyRamanGUI/doc/README.md

 ## Main window
 The structure of the PyRamanGUI is remotely based on OriginLab.
-The GUI consists of three main parts, which are framed in the following picture; a menu bar at the top, a side tree at the left, and a workspace containing the open subwindows.
+The GUI consists of three main parts, as shown in the following figure; a menu bar at the top, a sidebar on the left, and a workspace containing the open sub-windows.

 <img src="pics/Example_Mainwindow.png" alt="Main window" width="400"/>

 ### Workspace
 The workspace contains the windows.
-There are three different kinds of windows, [Spreadsheet <img src="pics/Icon_spreadsheet.png" alt="Icon of Spreadsheet" height="15"/>](#spreadsheet), [Plotwindow <img src="pics/Icon_plotwindow.png" alt="Icon of Plotwindow" height="15"/>](#plot-window), [Textwindow <img src="pics/Icon_textwindow.png" alt="Icon of Textwindow" height="15"/>](#text-window).
+There are three types of windows:
+[Spreadsheet <img src="pics/Icon_spreadsheet.png" alt="Icon of Spreadsheet" height="15"/>](#spreadsheet),
+[Plotwindow <img src="pics/Icon_plotwindow.png" alt="Icon of Plotwindow" height="15"/>](#plot-window),
+[Textwindow <img src="pics/Icon_textwindow.png" alt="Icon of Textwindow" height="15"/>](#text-window).
 They are explained in more detail in later sections.

-### Side bar
+### Sidebar
-The side bar contains the project structure.
+The sidebar contains the project tree.
-The subwindows are organized in folders, so the workspace only shows the subwindows of the selected folder.
-You can switch between folders by double-clicking at another folder at the side tree or by changing the tab of the workspace.
+The sub-windows are organized in folders, so the workspace displays only the sub-windows of the selected folder.
+You can switch between folders by double-clicking on another folder in the sidebar or by changing the tab of the workspace.

 ### Menu bar
 The menu bar of the main window contains the drop-down menus "File", "Edit" and "Tools".
-In addition to the main window menu bar, each subwindow has its own menu bar
+In addition to the main window menu bar, each sub-window has its own menu bar

 ### Open and Save a PyRamanGUI Project
-A project can be saved and reloaded via the menu item "File".
-The projects are saved as JSON-file, which all got the file-ending .jrmn.
+A project can be saved and reloaded using the File menu.
+Projects are saved as JSON files, all of which have the .rmn extension.
-A project can also be saved with the shortcut "CTRL+S".
+A project can also be saved using the CTRL+S key combination.

 <img src="pics/Open_Save_Project.PNG" width="200"/>

 ### Open a new Window or Folder in the Project
 There are two ways to open a new folder or window.
-The first one is to use the menu bar item "File" ->; "New" and the second one is to right-click on the side tree.
-The new window then opens in the opened folder.
+The first one is to use the menu bar item "File" ->; "New" and the second one is to right-click on the sidebar.
+The new window will be opened in the opened folder.

 ##  Spreadsheet <img src="pics/Icon_spreadsheet.png" alt="Icon of Spreadsheet" height="20"/>